-Those who report being subjected to sexual misconduct shall be provided written information about her/his right to:
+Complainants and respondents shall be provided written information about her/his right to:

 - (1) notify law enforcement and receive assistance from campus authorities in making the notification; and, - (2) obtain a protective order, apply for a temporary restraining order or seek enforcement of an existing order.
-Such orders include: - > standing criminal protective orders; - protective orders issued in cases of stalking, harassment, sexual assault, or risk of injury to or impairing the morals of a child; - temporary restraining orders or protective orders prohibiting the harassment of a witness: - > family violence protective orders.
+Such orders include: - standing criminal protective orders; - protective orders issued in cases of stalking, harassment, sexual assault, or risk of injury to or impairing the morals of a child; - temporary restraining orders or protective orders prohibiting the harassment of a witness; - ➢ family violence protective orders.